Hempstead, New York: Hempstead Town Council

+Other elected town officials

 Other elected officials in the town include the clerk and the receiver of taxes.
 The clerk is responsible for issuing birth, marriage, and death certificates and is considered the town's record keeper.
 The clerk is currently Kate Murray (R).
 The Receiver of Taxes is Jeanine C. Driscoll (R).
 The Town of Hempstead formerly elected the offices of Constable, Overseer of the Poor, Town Assessor, Town Treasurer, Town Auditors, Superintendent of Highways, Overseer of the Public Cemetery, and Justices of the Peace.
 Most of these functions have been included in other governments or made non-elected.